 This article is part of a series describing 4 Business Partnering Styles that can have an impact on you and your business.
-Refer to the article published here to get a broad overview of these approaches.
-The 2nd article focused on The Dominant—Non-Dominant Relationship Style #1/4 and can be found here.
+See a list of these articles and other resources at the end of this article.

 People enter into Undefined Role business relationships under a number of circumstances.
 One is when they dive right in to the day-to-day demands and assume they will sort out the roles later—or sort them out over time.
 And often, they never get around to it.
 Others fall into an Undefined Role style because they have an underlying, often unconscious, desire to share everything.
 In the beginning stages of start-up this happens frequently and may feel both exciting and supportive as they discuss everything, sometimes ad nauseam.
 Over time, this need for connection proves to be inefficient and eventually keeps a business from achieving the growth they may or may not have targeted.
 This style may lead to placing value in interpersonal relationship satisfaction above and beyond business objectives.
 This can feel satisfying in what is called a “life style business” but it frequently doesn’t lead to successful growth.